adamency/rustdesk-wiki/Google-Summer-of-Code-2022-Ideas.md

 Skills: Rust, Javascript

 Description:
 RustDesk chose Sciter as its Desktop UI SDK.
 As Tauri turns to be stable, it is time to switch to a more elegant UI SDK.
 Current RustDesk UI is based on TIScript+html+css, TIScript is a modified version of Javascript.
 After migration, RustDesk will switch to multiple windows mode with tab window support to have better OS taskbar integration.
-Keep UI and logic seperate, logic runs in seperate process, just like Chrome.
+Each connection keeps UI and logic seperate, logic runs in seperate process, just like Chrome.

 Resources:
  - Tauri project: https://github.com/tauri-apps/tauri